JayanthShreekumar/jayanthshreekumar.github.io_old/_experience/2UCLA.md

 ---
-title: Graduate Teaching Assistant
+title: UCLA
-role: Teaching Assistant
+role: Graduate Teaching Assistant
 from:  April 2022
 to:    June 2022
 ---